-- a) Please look after your Learning Journal as it has to last all year and will have your password details inside it. - b) Bring your Learning Journal to school every day. - c) Always tick what activities you have done so your teacher knows. - d) Complete your assignments on time. - e) Produce the best work you possibly can. - f) Remember that help will be given in school if it is needed. - g) Make sure your parents sign your Learning Journal each week. - h) Always try your best. - i) It is your responsibility to complete the assignments that have been set. - j) Remember to let your teacher and parents know if you have difficulties in completing tasks or handing in your Learning Journal on time, before it is due.
+- a) Please look after your Learning Journal as it has to last all year and will have your password stickers in it. - b) Bring your Learning Journal to school every day. - c) Always enter what activities you have done so your teacher knows. - d) Complete your homework task on time. - e) Produce the best work you possibly can. - f) Remember that help will be given in school if it is needed. - g) Make sure your parents sign your Learning Journal each week. - h) Always try your best. - i) It is your responsibility to complete the activities that have been set. - j) Remember to let your teacher and parents know if you have difficulties in completing tasks or handing in your Learning Journal on time.